Julihofl/cfUpdaterPy/README.md

-# Cloudflare DNS Updater
+# Cloudflare DNS Updater for Raspberry Pi
+This is only a fork.
+All credits go to the original creator.

 ## Overview
-This Python script provides a graphical user interface (GUI) to update DNS records in Cloudflare.
+This Python script updates DNS records in Cloudflare.
 It retrieves the public IP address of the user's machine using the ipify service and updates a specified DNS record in Cloudflare with this IP address.

 ## Features
 - Retrieves the current public IP address.
 - Updates a specified DNS record in Cloudflare with the current IP.
-- GUI for easy interaction.

 ## Prerequisites
 - Python 3.x